-Simultaneity is a subset of X formed from a collection of mutually simultaneous (noncongesting) transfers.
+Simultaneity is a subset of X formed from a collection of mutually non-congesting i.e. simultaneous transfers.
 A transfer is in congestion with a simultaneity if the transfer is in congestion with an element of the simultaneity.
 A simultaneity of a traffic is full if all transfers in the complement of the simultaneity in the traffic are in congestion with the simultaneity (see section 2).
-A simultaneity of a traffic is processed in the timeframe of a single transfer. $\lambda(l, X)$, the load of link l in the traffic X is the number of transfers in X using l,
+A simultaneity of a traffic is full are single transfer. $\lambda(l, X)$, the load of link l in the traffic X is the number of transfers in X using l,